-Appendix 1.
-Autopsies
+APPENDIX 1.
+AUTOPSIES

 The autopsy is a critical component in accurately determining the cause of death, especially in the case of sudden infant deaths.
 RSMo.
-194-117 requires that an autopsy be performed for all children from one week to one year of age, who die in a sudden, unexpected manner.
+194-117 requires that an autopsy be performed for all children from one week to one year of age, who die in "suddenly when in apparent good health".

-Missouri's Certified Child-Death Pathologist Network ensures autopsies performed on children, birth through ages 17, and are performed by professionals with expertise in forensic pediatrics.
+Missouri's Certified Child Death Pathologist Network ensures autopsies performed on children, birth through ages 17, and are performed by professionals with expertise in forensic pediatrics.
 Additionally, network members are available to consult with coroners and others investigating child deaths.
-A listing of network members can be obtained through STAT or on the internet at www.dss.mo.gov/stat/cpn.htm
+A listing of network members can be obtained through STAT or on the internet at www.dss.mo.gov/stat/cpn. htm